 • Deposit – A deposit of $1,500 per person is due no later than November 15, 2018.

 • Final Payment –The remainder of your tour payment is due no later than February 15, 2019.

-• Transportation – All tour-related in-Italy group transportation is covered – including Naples-Capodichino Airport (NAP) group pick-up and group drop-off.
+• Transportation – All tour-related in-Italy group transportation is covered, from airport pick-up to airport drop-off.

 • Hotel – 9 days/8 nights at the 4-star Hotel Villa Romana in Minori.

 • Meals – All breakfasts plus 3 dinners or equivalent lunches.